 In his blog post, author Steve W. Martin details seven important tactics to getting the upper hand in today’s sophisticated buying environment.
 Why knock at the front door when the prospects are sitting at the kitchen table.
 Meet them where they are, establish a report that reinforces that you understand their needs, and make sure to arrive first.

-- First mover advantage: Use sales triggers to stay alert to buying signals.
+- First mover advantage: Use sales scoops to stay alert to buying signals.
 The first vendor to propose a solution is shown to win the deal 70% of the time – don’t give away this advantage by being late to the table.

 - Plan: Being there first is only advantageous if you provide value.
 Good account intelligence will help you to understand the prospect’s goals in seeking a solution, set the parameters for success and eliminate the threat of competition.